 Furthering my fixation with cocoa was a request from a young woman.
 Growing up she and I would quietly spend time together.
 I read books she’d hand me as I laid on her bed while she organized and dusted her room.
 She was lovely.
 Her light brown hair hung softly to her shoulders, her hands were delicate and moved with purpose.
 Her brown eyes glistened with kindness.
 She was 6 ½ years older than me.
 She rode horses, listened to John Denver, and paid me 25 cents for backrubs.

-For ten years she fought cancer and towards the end she asked for chocolate, which was strange as she hadn’t had a affinity for it before.
+For ten years she fought cancer and towards the end she asked for chocolate, which was strange as she hadn’t had an affinity for it before.
 She described a dark, satiny smooth cocoa, without bitterness that was comforting on the palate.
 I searched fruitlessly without being able to find a chocolate to match her desire.
 In the end, I sat with her, holding her hand.

 For a few years her chocolate request swirled into my own desires in the back of my mind.
-And in 2007 my quest for the chocolate fairytale began.
+And my quest for the chocolate fairytale began.
 Talking with thousands of people and sharing samples from a multitude of chocolates I became obsessed with the psychological and physiological effect cocoa has on the mind and body… In order to obtain a chocolate with the dreamlike characteristics my friend requested, I spent years manipulating the modern day processes of chocolate production… and in the end returned to more traditional methodologies, which resulted in development of THAT Chocolate.” -Maren Muter Meandering